Ling01234/Ling01234/README.md

-I am currently studying as an Undergraduate at McGill University with a major in Computer Science and Statistics.
+McGill Master's student with a focus in Machine Learning, AI, and Data Science

 <!---
 Ling01234/Ling01234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.